For many, veganism is as alien as little green people from the planet Zorg, so thinking of even a couple of reasons to go vegan can be a stretch.

 For more information on the impact that eating meat is having on the environment, we wholeheartedly recommend that you watch Cowspiracy: The Sustainability Secret.

-Oh, and check out some of the simple things I’ll be doing this year to help the planet, too.
+Oh, and check out some of the simple things we’ll be doing this year to help the planet, too.

 READ NEXT: CAN VEGANS EAT FAKE CRAB MEAT?